BlackPythonDevs/blackpythondevs/policies/supporters_reporting.md

 We use [CommitChange](https://commitchange.com) for record-keeping.
 While we can update information in `CommitChange`, we cannot remove it entirely.

-## Adding a name to the list of Supporters
+## Adding a Name to the List of Supporters

 The supporters’ list is annually updated using the end-of-year export feature in `CommitChange`.